Sansarpur: Story behind the fall of the Mecca of Hockey.

 If we see today, Sansarpur has lost its identity.
 Not a single player has emerged at the Olympics from Sansarpur in the past few decades.
 And in coming future the image looks the same.
 The President of Sansarpur Sports Club, Jarnail Singh Kullar, outlined how the young guns of his village have shifted from coming to playgrounds for sporting activities in the past to now dealing with addictive substances.

 The fact that the young boys from the village tend to move abroad upon completion of their studies has also affected the bigger prospects.
 Young boys are now more concentrated on their academic careers rather than devoting themselves to sports.
-In simple words it can be said that the Sansarpur’s title of being “Mecca” of Indian hockey is slowly losing its essence.
+Sansarpur’s grip on the title of “Mecca” of Indian hockey is slipping.

 Share this Post on :